This booklet is published with permission of the authors.

 When Israel left the pagan nation of Egypt and traveled to the promised-land in Canaan, God warned them about those heathen nations they would encounter and instructed them not to do as they do.
 The great God instructs us also to not follow their ways stating:

-After the doings of the land of Egypt, wherein ye dwelt, shall ye not do: and after the doings of the land of Canaan, whither I bring you, shall ye not do: neither shall ye walk in their ordinances.
-Ye shall do my judgments, and keep mine ordinances, to walk therein: I am the LORD your God (Leviticus 18:3).
+According to the doings of the land of Egypt, where you dwelt, you shall not do; and according to the doings of the land of Canaan, where I am bringing you, you shall not do; nor shall you walk in their ordinances.
+You shall observe My judgments and keep My ordinances, to walk in them: I am the LORD your God (Leviticus 18:3-4).

 God has given us a perfect set of rules and instructions, ones that are based on true love and wholesome values.
 In so doing He has shown us the right way to love, the right way to live and how to give good gifts expressing that love.
 Instead, mankind has chosen a cheap imitation based upon lust not love.
 In fact, it is not only the lust of the flesh, but a desire for that which is ungodly.
 In accepting the practice of pagans as valid days to keep, man is whoring after other gods that not only are inferior to the true God, in reality they are not gods at all!
 The Almighty warns against the mixing heathen practice with our worship of Him when He says: